 Has it been a while since your last eye checkup?
 Now’s the time to book an appointment!

 Exposure to bright light or glare can be harsh on the eyes, so adjust the ambient light accordingly.

 When watching television, keep the room softly lit.
-And when working on a computer, flip off those bright overheads and try an adjustable desk lamp instead, the eye experts at the Mayo Clinic recommends.
+And when working on a computer, flip off those bright overheads and try an adjustable desk lamp instead, the eye experts at the Mayo Clinic recommend.